-In addition to Local Authority procedures Garswood Primary School has clear internal procedures for dealing with safeguarding concerns.
+18.3 In addition to LSCB procedures Garswood Primary School has clear internal procedures for dealing with safeguarding concerns.
 These are adopted and followed by all staff members and volunteers.

-The School will:
+18.4 The School will:

-- Ensure it has a designated safeguarding lead and two deputy designated safeguarding leads who are responsible for dealing with safeguarding issues within School.
-The DSL and DDSLs have undertaken Designated Safeguarding Lead training. - Recognise the key role of the Designated Senior Lead and deputies and arrange all necessary support and training. - Receive additional training in order to best support children and their families and achieve positive outcomes regardless of individual circumstances or challenges. - Ensure every member of staff and every governor knows: - The name of the Designated Senior Leads and their roles.
+- a) Ensure it has a designated safeguarding lead and two deputy designated safeguarding leads who are responsible for dealing with safeguarding issues within School.
+The DSL and DDSLs have undertaken Designated Safeguarding Lead training provided by the Local Authority. - b) Recognise the key role of the Designated Senior Lead and deputies and arrange all necessary support and training. - c) Receive additional training in order to best support children and their families and achieve positive outcomes regardless of individual circumstances or challenges. - d) Ensure every member of staff and every governor knows:

+The name of the Designated Senior Leads and their roles.
 They are:

-Designated Safeguarding Lead: Head teacher - Mrs Pamela Potter Deputy Designated Safeguarding Lead: Head Teacher - Mr Andrew Yearsley and Mrs Helen Evans
+Designated Safeguarding Lead: Head teacher - Mrs Pamela Potter